 Where the Sierra Nevada mountains end in Northern California, there the Pacific Northwest’s volcanic Cascade Range begins.
-A 375-mile drive northwest of the Yosemite Valley, this largely untrammeled national park is ringed by conifer forests.
+A 375-mile drive northwest of the Yosemite Valley, the largely untrammeled Lassen Volcanic National Park is ringed by conifer forests.
 But inside you’ll find an ancient lavascape of hot springs, roiling mud pots, hissing fumaroles, cinder cones and craters, and alpine lakes.

 Hiking, backpacking, horseback riding, mountain climbing, and canoeing and kayaking are favorite outdoor activities here.
 The main park road is usually snowbound from November through April, although it remains open to adventurous backcountry skiers during that time.
 In winter, you can also go snowshoeing, cross-country skiing, and sledding.